• Skip to primary navigation

 Homemade whipped cream is easier than you might think.

-In a medium bowl using a hand mixer (aff link), you’ll just beat heavy cream, granulated sugar and vanilla together on medium speed to combine, then increase to high and beat until soft peaks form.
+In a medium bowl using an electricย mixer, you'll just beat heavy cream, granulated sugar, and vanilla together on medium speed to combine, then increase to high and beat until soft peaks form.

 That’s it!
 You can also make the whipped cream ahead of time and just give it a quick re-whip before serving.